asadovka/cyb_web2/docs/web3-vision.md

 Web3: What => How.
 Register with simple map between input and hash of an app.
 If no input return self

-### Digital signatures
+### Identities

 Saying that any particular blockchain or even all blockchains altogether is web3 is like saying that databases is world wide web.
 Yes databases technology contributed to a development of www, but without several protocols this databases would not become interconnected through billions of web sites.
 That is, in order to implement a vision of full web3 potential we need to find drop-in replacement for IP, TCP, HTTPS and DNS.
 None of currently deployed blockchain technologies don't have necessary properties to directly replace dinosaurs.
 I would say that distributed ledger technology ...

 ### Consensus computers

 A notion of consensus computers is ...

 ## DURA

 Distributed Unified Resource Address

 ```
-[local-handler]://[content-address].[root-registry-name]//[app-navigation]
+[local-handler]://[content-address].[root-registry-name]/[app-navigation]
 ```

 ### Local handler

+``cyb://``

-cyb:// - is local handler that every os can handle.
+Is local handler that every os can handle.
 Being fully optional it can be very important in the very begining of web3
-The most important part in this expression is the dot

 ### Content address

 ```
-cyb://QmQLXHs7K98JNQdWrBB2cQLJahPhmupbDjRuH1b9ibmwVa.ipfs//files/explorer
+QmQLXHs7K98JNQdWrBB2cQLJahPhmupbDjRuH1b9ibmwVa
 ```

 ### Root registry